elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-binding.md

 ---

-### Explain what explicit function binding is in JavaScript.
+### Can you explain what explicit function binding is in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>